 My first career was in Wildlife Biology.
 “Who cares!” you yell (stop yelling!)
 Well, here’s why you should care—a background in both the arts and science has given me a unique approach to design—it has honed my analytical thinking, and encouraged practical real-world solutions to design problems.
 Also I can tell you about mitosis.
 Kidding, I don’t remember anything about mitosis anymore.

-Before going solo almost four years ago, I had worked in both large and small agencies—a gamut of experience that has allowed me to wear many hats, and work with global brands, across a variety of mediums in both the analogue and digital realm.
+Before going solo over five years ago, I had worked in both large and small agencies—a gamut of experience that has allowed me to wear many hats, and work with global brands, across a variety of mediums in both the analogue and digital realm.

 Now I work out of my home office in Vancouver to deliver print and digital projects for clients large and small, from coast to coast.

 When I was going to design school, one of our assignments in drawing class was to draw whatever we wanted—the only requirement was for it to be in colour.
 So, being a fan of animals and biology (see: that time Leigh got a Biology degree), I rendered a tree frog in coloured pencils.
 My instructor was underwhelmed.
 While he agreed the technical skills were impressive, he was disappointed that I didn’t do something crazy with it, like wrapping it King Kong style around the side of a building.
 He said: It’s just a frog.
 It will only ever be just a frog.
 As an animal lover with a Biology background, I didn’t really see this as a problem.
 I mean, have you ever SEEN a frog?
 They’re cool as hell!